 No, there is no minimum number of members required for energy communities to apply to the ENERCOM Facility.

-The ENERCOM Facility supports a wide range of energy-related activities, including energy efficiency, renewable energy, heating and cooling, and electric mobility among others.
-However, technologies based on fossil fuels, nuclear energy, or other non-renewable energy sources are not eligible for support under this Facility.
+The ENERCOM Facility supports a wide range of energy-related activities, including energy efficiency, renewable energy, heating and cooling, electric mobility, citizen-led renovation, among others.
+However, non-renewable energy sources are not eligible for support under this Facility.
 The focus is on sustainable and community-driven energy solutions that contribute to the clean energy transition.

-Energy and climate impacts should be measured using quantifiable indicators that assess the reduction of greenhouse gas (GHG) emissions, energy savings, and the shift towards renewable energy sources.
+Energy and climate impacts should be measured using quantifiable indicators that assess the reduction of energy savings, the shift towards renewable energy sources, and storage capacity (to the extent applicable).
 Common measurement methods include:

 The application form provides answer fields for each of these elements.
 Applicants may fill in any and all of these fields, depending on which apply to their specific proposal.
 Make sure to avoid double-counting in your estimated impacts.